How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 1. How does the tack fit?

-You feel your best when your clothes fit properly, and the same applies to your horse.
+You feel your best when your clothes fit properly; the same applies to your horse.
 Check the saddle for chafing, rubbing, and overall fit.
 Next, take a look at your horse’s bridle.
 Make sure the bridle fits your horse’s head properly and that the bit is comfortable.

 If the tack fits well, it could be how you’re riding your horse.
-Make sure you’re relaxed and confident when riding, remember your horse is super intuitive and will react to your body language.
+Make sure you’re relaxed and confident when riding.
+Remember that your horse is super intuitive and will react to your body language.

 2. What are you feeding your horse?